 Millennials are focused on the bottom line.
 Today’s first time buyers have to be.
-They are wealth creaters.
+They increasingly see themselves as wealth creators.
 Surveys show that financial considerations are the number one reason to buy a property.
-Once upon a time it was emotional or practical reasons young people bought their own home.
+In our post first time buyers invest in property we show the change in property spending from emotional and practical to almost purely financial.

 The financial crash of 2007/8 which was started by the sub prime property market, has placed home owning under the microscope.
 Lenders and some buyers played roulette with people’s lives and much has changed since then.
 Borrowing is more regulated and buyers want to get it right rather than dive into the unknown.